Jee-El/reddit-in-valve-games/README.md

 # reddit-in-valve-games

-Automatically get contents from reddit, bind them to keyboard keys in a Valve game, share them in the chat with the other players.
+Automatically get text-only contents from reddit, bind them to keyboard keys in a Valve game, share them in the chat with the other players.

 ## Note